behu-kea/dat20-classes/week-11/sql-continued.md

 # SQL continued

+## Before we start

+- Last class with you
+- Feedback on Social media
+- Cache exercise

 Using the relational part of SQL is a big part of working with databases.
 Having Reviews connected to Products or employees that belong to a department.